ChrisNourse/dirdoc/README.md

 ## Alternatives
 I found out about both of these after I made the first version of dirdoc.
-The main difference between the alternatives is the dependecies and portablity.
+The main difference between the alternatives is the dependencies and portability.
 I want dirdoc to be as simple as possible to get up and running.
-No special enviroments or any other dependencies.
+No special environments or any other dependencies.
 Completely portable.

 - https://github.com/yamadashy/repomix
-  - Awsome tool.
-Gas a ton of neet features includig a webpage!
+  - Awesome tool.
+Has a ton of neat features including a webpage!
 - https://github.com/cyclotruc/gitingest
-  - Beautiful implmentation.
-Also awsome website.
+  - Beautiful implementation.
+Also awesome website.

 ## Contributing